juniorsundarCasual/TGT/vault/volume-4.chapter-264.md

 "Speaking of which," the man segued, "Are you interested in joining our Sect?"

 A faint spark resonated in the man's - the Sect Leader's - eyes that enraptured Revian completely.
-It sounded like a inquiry, but the force behind the question felt more like a command... and extremely enticing one.
+It sounded like an inquiry, but the force behind the question felt more like a command... an extremely enticing one at that.

 ____